 Foodbank: reducing Australia’s food waste and supporting Australians in need

-If you watched Episode 1 of ABC’s War on Waste program earlier this year, you might have been surprised by the amount of food waste in Australia – especially for there to be a whole television program dedicated to it!
+If you watched Episode 1 of ABC’s War on Waste program, you might have been surprised by the amount of food waste in Australia – especially for there to be a whole television program dedicated to it!
 However despite there being so much waste, there is also a shocking number of Australians going hungry around the country, each and every day.

 Australia has both a food loss (in the production, post-harvest, processing and distribution stages) and food waste (in retail and consumption) problem.
 In fact, the Australian Government has estimated that food loss and food waste combined costs the Australian economy $20 billion per annum.
 Foodbank argues that the issue is not so much that there is not enough food, but that the food isn’t getting to the right places in the right time to avoid waste and help address food insecurity.